FlexpaFlexpa

 • We're hiring

-FHIR, or Fast Healthcare Interoperability Resources, is a standard for exchanging healthcare information electronically.
-FHIR defines a set of resources that represent different aspects of healthcare information, such as patients, medications, and clinical observations.
+The HL7® FHIR® standard (Fast Healthcare Interoperability Resources) is used for exchanging healthcare information electronically.
+FHIR® defines a set of resources that represent different aspects of healthcare information, such as patients, medications, and clinical observations.

 Each resource is defined using a set of standardized data elements, or "fields", that describe the information being represented.